Trade Forex Trading

 Contracts and Specifications

-Margin Required Per 1 Lot - $ 12
+Margin Required for 1 Lot/Contract - $ 12

 Value per 1 Pip(Point) - $ 0.1

-Note: Even though the general and overall trend is in general upwards, as a forex trader you have got to factor in the daily market volatility, on some days the stocks may oscillate or even retrace, the retracement might also be substantial sometimes & hence as a forex trader you need to time your trade entry precisely using this strategy: Stock indices strategy and at the same time use the suitable and proper and suitable money management rules & guidelines just in case of more unexpected market trend volatility.
+Note: Even though the general and overall trend is in general upwards, as a forex trader you have got to factor in the daily market volatility, on some of the days the shares & stocks may oscillate or even retrace, the retracement may also be substantial sometimes & hence as a forex trader you need to time your trade entry precisely using this strategy: Stock indices strategy and at the same time use the suitable and proper and suitable money management rules & guidelines just in case of more unexpected market trend volatility.
 About equity management guidelines & strategies lessons: What's money management and money management methods.

 More Lessons: